thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/installation.md

 ## Build it yourself

-YOu can also manually install the CLI using the latest binary release [available on GitHub](https://github.com/thegreenwebfoundation/grid-intensity-go/releases).
+You can also manually install the CLI using the latest binary release [available on GitHub](https://github.com/thegreenwebfoundation/grid-intensity-go/releases).